Blondazz/KeyOverlay/README.md

 windowHeight, windowWidth - used to change the resolution of the program, the recommended ratio of H:W is 2:1.

 barSpeed - Adjust the speed at which the bars are travelling upwards.

+margin - Adjust the margin of the keys from the sides (in pixels in default resolution, divided by window ratio if changed)
 # GIF Preview

 ![](https://puu.sh/I6Kg1/4ff86be176.gif)